 If your gait is off, and your knees are out, then it’s likely that the dysfunction will refer upwards to your hips and lower back, too.
 If you don’t address the root of the problem (the plantar fasciitis) quickly, it can cause quite serious problems down the line.

 Plantar fasciitis can be a burden that affects your life daily.
 If you have read the points above and feel that you're suffering from painful plantar fasciitis, we have some rehab advice below.
-Enertor are committed to creating solutions to plantar fasciitis and encourage discussion; so feel free to leave a comment on this post below.
+Enertor are committed to creating solutions to plantar fasciitis and encourage reading of all our help guides.

 Does walking make plantar fasciitis worse?

-Anyone who has been recently diagnosed with plantar fasciitis should minimise time spent on their feet.
-However, after approximately one to two weeks you should be able to get back on your feet again.
+Anyone who has been recently diagnosed with plantar fasciitis should initially minimise time spent on their feet.
+However, after approximately one to two weeks you should be able to start doing some walking exercise again.

 Can I treat heel pain through walking?